COVID-19 Business Resources

 The Small Business Administration (SBA) has set up a page with information about their Economic Injury Disaster Loan Program, guidance for businesses and employers, SBA products and resources, access to capital and exporting assistance, government contracting and local assistance.
 To visit their page, please click here.

-Information on Governor Ivey's May 21 Ammended "Safer at Home" order
+Information on Governor Ivey's June 30 extended "Safer at Home" order

-On May 21, Gov. Kay Ivey amended her "Stay at Home" order for the State of Alabama, changes that will be effective Friday, May 22.
-Updates include the opening of bowling alleys, theaters, museums, athletics, school activities, and daycare centers that adhere to strict social distancing guidelines.
+On June 30, Gov. Kay Ivey amended her "Stay at Home" order for the State of Alabama that will expire July 31.
 For information on what that means for residents, essential and non-essential businesses, including the types of businesses impacted, please click here for several slides and infographics.

 Alabama's "ALtogether" Resource page